jacubero/Resume/html/sources/certifications.rst.txt

 **NetApp**

-The NASAP program prepare you to:
+The NASAP program prepares you to:

-* Present the common white board topics required of a system engineer.
+* Present the common whiteboard topics required of a system engineer.

 * Deliver the key product demonstrations.